Pomax/BezierInfo-2/chapters/decasteljau/content.en-GB.md

 - Place markers, form lines, place markers, etc.
 - Repeat this until you have only one line left.
 The point `t` on that line coincides with the original curve point at `t`.

+To see this in action, mouse-over the following sketch.
+Moving the mouse changes which curve point is explicitly evaluated using de Casteljau's algorithm, moving the cursor left-to-right (or, of course, right-to-left), shows you how a curve is generated using this approach.

+<graphics-element title="Traversing a curve using de Casteljau's algorithm" src="./decasteljau.js"></graphics-element>

 <div class="howtocode">

 ### How to implement de Casteljau's algorithm